squ-kei/NLP/Multi-label text classification/Readme.md

 ```python
 model.fit(train_dataset.shuffle(1000).batch(16), batch_size=16, epochs=3,validation_data=val_dataset.batch(16))
 ```
-With the above code, two thing need to be careful.
+With the above code, two things need to be careful.
 First, if dataset has *batch()* method while *fit* also has *batch_size* parameter, they will be multiplied to produce the final batch size.
 16*16=256 for the above example.
 Second, basically you need to have the validation set with the same batch size or else it will raise a *ValueError: logits and labels must have the same shape ((256, 6) vs (6, 1))*.
 So for the above example, change it to
 ```python